hasanthamdani/task-manager-project/readme.md

 User Story: As a User I want to view all projects, all tasks, and all subtasks
  a.
 View all projects with a Dropdown for Tasks and a Dropdown for Subtasks.
+ b.
+Query all tasks in the database while accounting for subtasks
+ c.

 Three Tier Layer Architecture